Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: -quiver and its Birational Weyl Group Action

-This condition implies that the $\mathcal{C}_i$ are Casimirs and globally defined monomials.
-Since each $\mathcal{K}_i$ is a product of the $\mathcal{C}_j$, we can conclude that $\mathcal{K}_i$ are also Casimirs and globally defined monomials.\end{proof}
+This condition implies that the elements $\mathcal{C}_i$ are Casimirs and globally defined monomials.
+Since each $\mathcal{K}_i$ is a product of the $\mathcal{C}_j$, we conclude that the $\mathcal{K}_i$ are also Casimirs and globally defined monomials. \end{proof}